siddharthzs/aws_cloud/CloudFormation.md

 ```

 The Resource section is Mandatory.
 The Transform section is used to reference additional code stored in S3, allowing for code re-use.
+# CloudFormation
+Manage, configure, and provision your AWS infrastruture as Code.

+1) Resources are defined using CloudFormation template.
+2) CloudFormation interprets the template and makes the appropriate API calls to create the resources you have defined.
+3) supports YAML or JSON

+### CloudFormation Benefits
+* Consistent : Infrastruture is provisioned consistently, with fewer mistakes.
+* Quick and Efficient : Less time and effort than configuring things manually.